eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 If this flag is set to `true`, no logs are written by bluechi.
 By default the flag is set to `false`.

+#### **IPReceiveErrors** (string)

+If this flag is set to `true`, it enables extended, reliable error message passing for the peer connection with all agents.
+This results in BlueChi receiving errors such as host unreachable ICMP packets instantly and possibly dropping the connection.
+This is useful to detect disconnects faster, but should be used with care as this might cause unnecessary disconnects in less robut networks.
+Default: true.

 ## Example

 A basic example of a configuration file for `bluechi`: